Being a Scout

 When you join scouts, you’ll be introduced to lots of new activities, people and things

-You can become a Scout from the age of 10 and stay until to you are 14, before moving to Explorer Scouts.
-We run two separate troops to cater for young people in both Thaxted and surrounding villages, including Wimbish and Debden.
-Thaxted Scouts meet on Friday evenings 7pm-9pm and Carver Beavers meet on Thursday evenings 7.15pm-8.30pm.
+You can become a Scout from the age of 10 and stay until to you are around 14, before moving to Explorer Scouts.
+We run three separate troops to cater for young people in both Thaxted and surrounding villages, including Wimbish and Debden.
+We have two Air Scout Troops called Apache meeting on a Thursday Night 1915- 2045 and Wildcat meeting on Tuesdays 1915-2045, we also have Thaxted Scouts a land based troop and they meet on Friday evenings 7pm-9pm

-Scouts are easily recognised in their distinctive green shirts.
+Scouts are easily recognised in their distinctive green shirts or in our Air Scouts blue shirt.
 All young people who are part of 1 st Thaxted-Carver Scout Group are encouraged to take part in a wide range of activities as part of their programme, including traditional Scouting skills such as camping, survival and cooking, as well as a wider spectrum of adventurous activities, from paddle boarding to expeditions.
 Participation rather than meeting set standards is the key approach, and there are a number of challenges awards and activity badges that Scouts can gain during their time in the section to recognise their achievements.

 Scouts aim to build and develop young people’s confidence, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.
 It offers them the independence to put these skills into practice at camps and trips away.